airbytehq/airbyte/docs/integrations/sources/google-sheets.md

 Airbyte only supports replicating Grid sheets.
 See the [Google Sheets API docs](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets/sheets#SheetType) for more info on all available sheet types.

+**Note: Sheet names and column headers must contain only alphanumeric characters or `_`, as specified in the [Airbyte Protocol](../../architecture/airbyte-specification.md)**.
+If your sheet or column header is named e.g: "the data", you'll need to change it to "the_data" for it to be synced by Airbyte.
+This restriction does not apply to non-header cell values: those can contain any unicode characters.

 ### Data type mapping

 | Integration Type | Airbyte Type | Notes |